turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   mappings, the gift-wrapped-control mapping for moral-wrapper selection, the pseudomorph and boundary-crossing-transfer mapping, Pied Piper (*Rattenfänger von Hameln*) and Stolen Future mapping, and the local counterfactual-unit-test and label-invariance comparison.
+Its controlled **propagator--quotient--attractor--hysteresis** entry maps state, transition operator, boundary conditions, forcing, observation, and memory;
+  preserves historically realized initial conditions under relational quotienting; tests quotient compatibility; distinguishes fixed points from stability, attracting and metastable regimes, basin crossing, bifurcations, and nucleation; and separates durable legacy, institutional inertia, lock-in, remanence, and hysteresis.
+It licenses questions and tests, not a universal culture equation, fixed social landscape, scalar danger score, or inference from dynamic stability to truth or legitimacy.
   It is authoritative
   for the analogies, not for the constructs illustrated; pair it with the smallest relevant primary semantic